microsoft/malmo/README.md

 MalmoEnv implements an Open AI "gym"-like environment in Python without any native code (communicating directly with Java Minecraft).
 If you only need this functionallity then please see [MalmoEnv](https://github.com/Microsoft/malmo/tree/master/MalmoEnv).
 It will be the preferred way to develop with Malmo Minecraft going forward.

-If you wish to use the "native" Malmo implementation, either install the "Malmo native wheel" (if available for your platform) or a binary release (more on these options below).
+If you wish to use the "native" Malmo implementation, either install the "Malmo native Python wheel" (if available for your platform) or a pre-built binary release (more on these options below).
 Building Malmo yourself from source is always an option!

 Advantages: